Khemar1/khemar1.github.io/README.md

 The purpose of this small scale vehicle is to be able to autonomously navigate and map an area.
-Autonomous vehicles are the current trend in technology and this vehicle will be allow a user to make a map of an area without having to physically carry out the task.
+Autonomous vehicles are the current trend in technology and this vehicle will allow a user to make a map of an area without having to physically carry out the task.